Skip to content

 • Agent identity from .moltnet/<agent>/: moltnet.json, env, gitconfig, SSH signing key, and optionally GitHub App material. --agent <name> selects this directory.

 These are intentionally separate.
-Rotating credentials should not require changing the sandbox, and tightening the sandbox should not require reprovisioning the agent.
+Rotating credentials should not require changing runtime policy, and tightening a sandbox should not require reprovisioning the agent.

 Sandbox resolution